Enterprise resource planning (ERP) software is a comprehensive solution that allows businesses to automate a number of processes, including:

 Supply Chain Management

-Also referred to as procurement or supplier relationship management, supply chain management allows you to obtain goods on an ongoing basis from vendors to keep your operations running smoothly.
-There are a number of calculations an ERP can help you perform to make sure you are running your supply chains at the optimal level.
+Also referred to as procurement or supplier relationship management, supply chain management allows you to obtain goods on an ongoing basis from vendors to keep your business operation running smoothly.
+There are a number of calculations an ERP tool can help you perform to make sure you are running your supply chain at the optimal level.
 Measure your inventory turnover ratio to see how many times per year that you sell every item in your inventory.
 Calculate the reorder point for every item you have in stock to help you automate the reordering process and avoid both stockouts and overstocks.
 And identify the economic order quantity so you’ll know how to get the best value out of each order by ordering the right number of units each time.
-And those calculations are just scratching the surface of the supply chain management features contained in an ERP.
+And those calculations are just scratching the surface of the supply chain management features contained in an ERP solution.
 You can also monitor suppliers’ performance over time to ensure they’re delivering what you ordered on time and in the right quantities.
-And there are plenty of other advantages of using an ERP to handle your supply chain management.
+And there are plenty of other advantages of using an enterprise resource planning system to handle your supply chain management.

 A Business Automation Platform

 Manufacturing ERP software contains many features that make the manufacturing process more streamlined and efficient.
-Fishbowl Manufacturing, by itself, is not an ERP, but it integrates with Salesforce, QuickBooks, Xero, SolidWorks, Amazon, eBay, Magento, BigCommerce, UPS, USPS, FedEx, and dozens of other business solutions.
-All of these integrations and plugins allow to Fishbowl Manufacturing and all of these other solutions to work in harmony with each other, producing the same results as an expensive ERP, but for a much lower price.
+Fishbowl Manufacturing, by itself, is not an ERP application, but it integrates with Salesforce, QuickBooks, Xero, SolidWorks, Amazon, eBay, Magento, BigCommerce, UPS, USPS, FedEx, and dozens of other business process solutions.
+All of these integrations and plugins allow to Fishbowl Manufacturing and all of these other solutions to work in harmony with each other, producing the same results as an expensive ERP application, but for a much lower price.

 Fishbowl Manufacturing is a business automation platform that allows you to do pretty much everything outlined in this article.

-An ERP allows manufacturers to house many features under one solution, including accounting, asset tracking, business intelligence, corporate performance, customer relationship management, e-commerce, human resources, manufacturing, sales, and supply chain management.
+An ERP software solution allows manufacturers to house many features under one solution, including accounting, asset tracking, business intelligence, corporate performance, customer relationship management, e-commerce, human resources, manufacturing, sales, and supply chain management.